 2. Fights Skin Problems

-Also Read – Shahnaz Husain Exclusive – 6 Homemade Hair Rinses That Works Wonders
+Also Read – Shahnaz Husain Exclusive – 6 Homemade Hair Rinses That Work Wonders

-Acne: The high antioxidants present may help in decreasing the inflammation caused due to blocked pores.
+Acne: The high antioxidants present may help decrease the inflammation caused by blocked pores.
 So, it may help in managing acne-related swelling and discoloration.
 However, there is no direct research that proves blueberries help in reducing acne.

-UV Protection: We know what the harmful UV rays of the sun are capable of.
+UV Protection: We know what harmful UV rays the sun can produce.
 The ellagic acid in blackberries prevents skin cancer caused by UV rays.

-Aging: Blackberries are a rich source of vitamin C and anthocyanin, which are strong antioxidants capable of killing free radicals produced in our body through the process of oxidation.
+Aging: Blackberries are a rich source of vitamin C and anthocyanin, potent antioxidants that kill free radicals produced in our body through oxidation.
 These free radicals are known to damage skin cells and cause premature aging.
 Thus, blackberries can slow down the aging process.

-With age, your body starts to lose the ability to fight off free radicals.
-This leads to higher free radicals in your body, damaging the skin cell, causing wrinkles and pigmentations.
+With age, your body starts losing the ability to fight free radicals.
+This leads to higher free radicals in your body, damaging skin cells and causing wrinkles and pigmentations.

-Psoriasis and Eczema: It is found that people suffering from these problems are often low in antioxidants levels in their body.
+Psoriasis and Eczema: It is found that people suffering from these problems often have low antioxidant levels in their bodies.
 Hence, consuming blackberries may help in reducing swelling by lowering oxidative stress.

 Also Read – 10 DIY Anti-Aging Face Masks for Wrinkles You Should Try at Home